-Bream said Washington is the first state to devise such a policy by
+He said Washington is the first state to devise a policy by issuing

-issuing three "measurable" types of digital certificates — standard, intermediate
+three measurable types of digital certificates — standard, intermediate

 and high.
-"Trust is one of those things that's hard to quantify.
-What we're
+"Trust is one of those things that's hard to quantify," he said.

-trying to do is develop an infrastructure of trust at three different levels,"
+"What we're trying to do is develop an infrastructure of trust at three

 For example, a person or business applying for a certificate at the

-high-assurance level would have to appear in person, have two forms of identification,
+high- assurance level would have to appear in person, present two forms

-and be subject to a rigorous background check, he said.
-That person would
+of identification and undergo a rigorous background check, he said.
+That

-be issued a hardware token, such as a smart card, along with a password.
+person would be issued a hardware token, such as a smart card, and a password.